wtsi-ssg/osdataproc/README.md

 ### Troubleshooting Notes

+* Your cluster name should never contain underscore characters; valid choices are alphanumeric characters and dashes.

 * If your private key has a passphrase, Ansible will not be able to connect to the created instances unless you add your key to `ssh-agent` first: